kworkflow/patch-hub/paper/paper.md

 # Introduction

-The development of the Linux kernel is one of the most prominent examples of a large-scale Free Software project.
+The development of the Linux kernel is a prominent example of a large-scale Free Software project.
 Dozens of subsystems and thousands of contributors have allowed Linux to continue evolving for decades, making it the foundation of most modern computing systems.
 The project follows a rigorous review and integration process before a contribution, also known as a _patch_, can reach the software's end users.

 In general, kernel development involves many repetitive tasks, both for contributors who seek to have their code incorporated and for maintainers who must ensure the high quality of the contribution.
 Among these tasks, we emphasize compiling, running, and testing the Linux kernel, as well as organizing, sending, and responding to patches.
 In practice, this translates to executing long sequences of verbose commands, which waste considerable time to type, are incredibly error-prone, and must be repeated multiple times throughout the development and review of contributions.

 ![Lifecycle of a Linux patch from sending to merging into the upstream.](figures/patchset-lifecycle.png)

-Due to the repetitive nature of these tasks, it is common for kernel developers to create or adopt _ad hoc_ scripts to automate such processes, in order to speed up execution and reduce the likelihood of errors.
+Due to the repetitive nature of these tasks, it is common for kernel developers to create or adopt ad hoc scripts to automate such processes, thereby speeding up execution and reducing the likelihood of errors.
 As a result, this tooling is generally decentralized, leading to duplicated efforts and contributing to the lack of robust standardized solutions for some of these tasks.

 A Free Software project that aims to mitigate this issue is `kw`.
-Written in Bash, the software helps Linux kernel developers perform various tasks through a unified Command-Line Interface (CLI).
+Written in Bash, it is a tool that helps Linux kernel developers perform various tasks through a unified Command-Line Interface (CLI).
 Among many other features, users can seamlessly compile and deploy the kernel from source, as well as manage multiple custom configurations for different environments and use cases.
 In this way, `kw` directly addresses the main bottlenecks arising from repetitive tasks, allowing developers to focus on reviewing and contributing patches themselves.

-Within kw, another notable functionality, which has become an independent utility and is the central topic of this paper, is `patch-hub`.
+Within kw, another outstanding functionality, which has become an independent utility and is the central topic of this paper, is `patch-hub`.
 With its dedicated repository and implemented in Rust, `patch-hub` is a Terminal User Interface (TUI) focused on the interaction between developers/maintainers and the _patchsets_ (groups of related patches representing a single contribution) representing the development of Linux.
 Each command in `kw` targets one or more specific tasks, and in the case of `patch-hub`, its goal is to simplify user interaction with mailing lists and the patchsets of each subsystem.
 Its main features include browsing mailing lists, viewing all patchsets within a list, and interacting with individual patchsets, such as applying one to the local kernel tree or saving a patchset for later analysis.

 Under the hood, `patch-hub` leverages _Lore_ (lore.kernel.org), the public archive of the Linux development mailing lists, which supports searching for messages and patchsets on demand, in contrast to the traditional model based on subscribing to the lists.
 Beyond its practical value, `patch-hub` enables empirical investigations into the workflows of maintainers.
-With appropriate data collection, it could even support studies in software engineering aimed at maintaining large-scale projects.
+With appropriate data collection, it could support studies in software engineering aimed at maintaining large-scale projects.

 # patch-hub

 This section presents the core capabilities of `patch-hub`, highlighting how the software supports the patchset review workflow within kernel development.
-It then provideds an overview of the application's architecture, emphasizing both the design decisions adopted and the way the system integrates with Lore to retrieve and process patchsets.
+It then provides an overview of the application's architecture, emphasizing both the design decisions adopted and the way the system integrates with Lore to retrieve and process patchsets.

 ## Features

 In general, the main features of `patch-hub` align with the goal presented in the previous section: to simplify the interaction between those involved in kernel development (specifically maintainers/reviewers) with the patchsets that represent this development.

 It is worth noting that the project remains in continuous development, and some upcoming features will be exposed in the **Next Steps** section.
-The following subsections present the most relevant features currently implemented and available to the tool's end users.
+The following subsections present the most relevant features currently implemented and available.

 ### Integration with Linux development mailing lists